ragona/clobber/README.md

 But what is that `dt` at the end there?
 [StackExchange](https://math.stackexchange.com/questions/1479059/what-is-the-difference-between-d-dt-and-dy-dt) has us covered.

-`dt` is the differential operator; it's some math shit that is approximately a semicolon.
+`dt` is the differential operator; it's notation relating to the fact that we're operating on a data set.
 The important thing to remember here is that this controller looks at error **over time**, so we'll need to do that too and add to the error every time instead of recalculating it.

 If we strip all of that we're left with: